-The Colorado School of Healing Arts shall protect the privacy of individuals involved in a report of any VAWA violations in accordance with the Family Educational Rights to Privacy Act (FERPA), Colorado Law and CSHA policies.
+The Colorado School of Healing Arts shall protect the privacy of individuals involved in a report of any Title IX or VAWA violations in accordance with the Title IX rules, the VAWA rules and the Family Educational Rights to Privacy Act (FERPA), Colorado Law and CSHA policies.

 A report of violations such as these may result in the gathering of extremely sensitive information about individuals in the school community.
 While such information is considered confidential, the school's obligations in accordance with FERPA may require CSHA to release personal information to appropriate officials due to a subpoena or judicial order.
-FERPA also permits disclosure to the complainant the final results of a disciplinary proceeding against the accused, regardless of whether or not the school determined that a violation was committed.
-Information regarding disciplinary action taken against the accused shall not be disclosed without the accused's consent, unless permitted by law, or unless it is necessary to ensure compliance with the safety of individuals.
+FERPA also permits disclosure to the complainant the final results of a disciplinary proceeding against the respondent, regardless of whether or not the school determined that a violation was committed.

+Information regarding disciplinary action taken against the respondent shall not be disclosed except to the complainant without the respondent's consent, unless permitted by law, or unless it is necessary to ensure compliance with the safety of individuals.